earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd04-code-chunks.md

 output document.
 * `results=hide`: The code chunk will be evaluated but the results or the code will not be rendered on the output document.
-This is useful if you are viewing the structure of a large object (e.g. outputs of a large `data.frame`).
+This is useful if you are viewing the structure of a large object (e.g. outputs of a large `data.frame` which is the equivalent of a spreadsheet in `r`).

 Multiple code chunk options can be used for the same chunk.
 For more on code chunk options, read